 What other role does an imam serve in the community?In addition to being a prayer leader, the imam may also serve as a member of the larger leadership team in a Muslim community.
-As a respected member of the community, the imam's advice may be sought in personal or religious issues.
+As a respected member of the community, the imam's counseling may be sought in personal or religious issues.
 One may ask him for spiritual advice, help with a family issue, or in other times of need.
 The imam may be involved in visiting the sick, engaging in inter-faith service programs, officiating marriages, and organizing educational gatherings in the mosque.
 In modern times, the imam is increasingly in a position to educate and reform youth away from radical or extremist viewpoints.
 Imams reach out to youth, inspire them in peaceful pursuits, and teach them the correct understanding of Islam -- in the hopes that they will not fall prey to misguided teachings and resort to violence.

 So, an imam is a member of clergy?No, there is no clergy in Islam.
 Muslims believe in a direct connection with the Almighty, without need of an intercessor.
 The imam is simply a leadership position, for which someone is hired or selected from among the community members.
 A full-time imam may undergo special training, but this is not required.
 There is no universal governing body to supervise imams; this is done at the community level.